stlartworks/stlartworks.github.io/support.md

     <img src="http://widgets.guidestar.org/gximage2?o=7661363&l=v4" />
 </a></center>

-### Support us today
+### Donate today

 Please complete all fields of the form below and click the "submit" button.
 You will be taken to the secure Paypal processing page for payment.
 Thank you!

-<i>Please note: if you are using a Mac, please skip the form below and go directly to PayPal.com to make your gift to ArtWorks.</i>
+<i>Please note: if you are using a Mac, please skip the form below and go directly to PayPal.com to make your gift to St. Louis ArtWorks.</i>

 For information about Volunteer Opportunities, please read the information at the bottom of this page.
 Thank you for your support!